 Stillwater, Minnesota: 27 miles east of Minneapolis

 Historic Stillwater lures Twin Cities locals and vacationers to the scenic banks of the St. Croix River.
-Get cozy in the cushioned of a Venetian gondola powered by a staw hat-clad gondolier.
-Back in town, visit Main Street for one of the state’s most popular stretches of stores selling vintage wares and collectibles.
-Explore 50-plus shops, like River City Antiques, where you'll find costume jewelry and oak furniture.
-Dine at Marx Fusion Bistro for Caribbean, Italian-American and Asian eats with a wine bar.
+Get cozy in a Venetian gondola powered by a staw hat-clad gondolier.
+Back in town, visit Main Street for one of the state’s most popular stretches of stores selling vintage wares and collectibles, then dine at Marx Fusion Bistro for Caribbean, Italian-American and Asian eats with a wine bar.
 Settle down for the night in Ann Bean Mansion, once the estate of a lumber baron.
 One of its five rooms has an oversize copper soaking tub; another has a ladderleading to a tower with scenic views.

 Red Wing, Minnesota: 56 miles southeast of Minneapolis

 Have your camera handy for the size 638½ work boot at Red Wing Shoe Company Museum and Store, a must-stop in the town known for hand-crafted leather kicks.
 The store’s main floor includes dress shoes, work boots and hiking boots; the basement is stacked with outlet bargains.
 Take your own boots-a-walking up Barn Bluff along the scenic Mississippi river or to Pottery Place Antiques, where a museum educates visitors about Red Wing's historic role as a pottery town.
 The Port serves the town’s most elegant dinners, with seasonal entrees such as locally raised and braised Duroc pork.
 Just upstairs in the St. James Hotel, a blend of 19th-century elegance and 21st-century comfort await.

 - Visit Winona